lembn/zilmorphs-site/notes.md

 # TODO

+-   Redo notes
 -   Investigate spinner gas (_"improving the slot machine contract so claiming prizes takes constant gas cost"_)

 ## Questions

--   How were they morphs generated
+-   How were the morphs generated
 -   Why is press not in dapp/
 -   How is it a dapp
 -   What is ARKCompatibleMetadata